TI-104 Motivational Interviewing after Trauma

 - Mental health and community health care professionals.

-- Volunteers working with trauma survivors or are in contact with trauma-related histories or experiences.
+- Volunteers working with trauma survivors or those who are in contact with trauma-related histories or experiences.

 - This is an entry-level program and no pre-requisites are required to receive the Motivational Interviewing After Trauma certificate other than successful course completion.